-In 2023, DFO is considering implementing a limit of 50 traps per string of prawn gear.
+In 2024, DFO is implementing a minimum limit of 10 traps per string of commercial prawn gear.
+This will ensure that commercial harvesters are not holding ground and excluding other harvesters by setting strings with few or no traps.
+DFO is also continuing to consider implementing a maximum limit of 50 traps per string of prawn gear.
 This change will allow better enforcement of trap limits in the commercial fishery.
 Conservation and Protection is continuing to collect data on trap allocation compliance levels, and will continue discussions about this potential management measure at Prawn Advisory Board before implementing a new commercial condition of licence.

 4.5.2.
-Trap and Groundline Limits in Special Management Areas three groundlines.
-Where a trap allocation has been transferred, the receiving vessel is permitted to fish 250 traps on five groundlines in these areas.
+Trap and Groundline Limits in Special Management Areas

 Trap limits are reduced in the following Special Management Areas (SMAs): Howe Sound and Indian Arm (Subareas 28-1 to 28-5 and Subareas 28-11 to 28-14), Salmon and Sechelt Inlets (Subareas 16-5 to 16-8), Alberni Inlet (Subareas 23-1 to 23-3), and Saanich Inlet (Subareas 19-7 to 19-12).
-Individual W and FW licences are permitted to fish 150 traps on
+Individual W and FW licences are permitted to fish 150 traps on three groundlines.
+Where a trap allocation has been transferred, the receiving vessel is permitted to fish 250 traps on five groundlines in these areas.